HXDU/Project-3-Mini-Challenge-3/README.md

 A line graph of the sentiment count of the whole city:
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/SentimentCount.png)

+### 3. Resources Identifying
+To use LDA topic modeling on all data to identify possible resources or needs.

 ## St. Himark Resources
 #### Hospitals
 - Palace Hills